Table of Contents

 Extracurricular Involvement

-Participation in leadership roles, volunteering, or extracurricular activities can strengthen your scholarship application, especially for diversity or social impact scholarships.
+Participation in leadership roles, volunteering or extracurricular activities can strengthen your scholarship application, especially for diversity, leadership or social-impact scholarships.

 Nationality

-Some scholarships are exclusively available to Indian students or those from other emerging economies, making this an important criterion to consider.
+Some scholarships are exclusively available to Indian students or applicants from selected countries and regions, making nationality an important eligibility criterion to consider.

 How Much GMAT Score is Needed for Scholarships?

 However, a GMAT score alone does not guarantee a scholarship.
-Business schools evaluate your complete application, including work experience, leadership impact, achievements, and career goals.
-This is why some candidates with slightly lower scores still receive funding, while others with very high scores may not get the expected scholarship.
+Business schools evaluate the complete application, including academic performance, work experience, leadership impact, achievements, essays, interview performance and career goals.
+This is why applicants with similar GMAT scores may receive different scholarship decisions.

 Here’s a simple breakdown to understand your chances: